Prerequisite to Bcoming a Teacher or

 Start each lesson in a way to deliberately capture the students' attention."

-The most important people in the entire education system were not the directors or administrators
+The most important people in the entire education system were not the

 or even the teachers.
 The most important were the students.
 Even though retired, the VIP of the Northern Secondary School taught a class each day.

-The best way to guarantee a well-balanced class, is to have a well-organized lesson.
+The best way to guarantee a well-balanced class, is to have a

 Miss Travers, (whose Christian name was Lily, we discovered)